AccelByte/accelbyte-csharp-modular-sdk/MIGRATION.md

 ## Sdk Initialization
 In monolithic version, using default implementations only need to include single namespace, which is `AccelByte.Sdk.Core`.
 In modular version, You will need to include respective namespace for each default implementations.
 For example, if you want to include default repositories, then you will need to include `AccelByte.Sdk.Core.Repository`.
 For Http clients, you will need to include `AccelByte.Sdk.Core.Net.Http`.

+## On-Demand Refresh Token
+Now on-demand refresh token is enabled by default.
+To disable it, you can call `DisableRefreshIfPossible` while building the sdk object.

 ## Custom Operation
 `Consumes` and `Produces` property is now using `List<string>` instead of string array.
 Also `Security` property is removed in favor of `Securities` field.